HarryTrimble/task_list/README.md

 ## Check before you start (alpha)

-Help users understand whether they can and should use a service
+Help users understand whether they can and should use a service.

 Prototypes: